UlordChain/Document/README.md

 ### Ulord Technical Features
 #### Multi-sidechain technology
-Ulord uses multi-sidechain technology to make digital assets transferred between different chains and Ulord's transaction performance, security and privacy have all been improved.
+By multi-sidechain technology, we can make digital assets transfering between different chains, and the Ulord's transaction performance, security and privacy have all been improved.
 Multi-sidechain technology makes Ulord easily intergrate the latest blockchain technology.
 Sidechain can also issue their own Token and freely combine smart contracts, micro-payments and other functions.
 #### Mixed consensus mechanism
 Ulord uses the mixed consensus mechanism of PoW and PoS.
 PoW is a CPU wide algorithm for anti-professional mining rigs.
 Users who provide storage and bandwidth for Ulord will receive rewards from PoS.
 #### Master node system